Thomas-Rutter/advent-of-code-2020/docs/user/index.rst

     def get_valid_passwords_policy_two(passwords):
         """Get valid passwords.

-        A valid password is one that contains the letter in the critera at either the first position or the second position, not both.
+        A valid password is one that contains the letter in the criteria at either the first position or the second position, not both.
-        The positions are also definied in the criteria.
+        The positions are also defined in the criteria.
 These policies have no concept of index zero so position 1 would be the first position, not the second.